jsdclxvi/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."